webvirtcloud/webvirtcompute/README.md

-# HostVirtMgr
+# WebVirtCompute

-HostVirtMgr daemon for managing virtual machine and hypervisor
+WebVirtCompute daemon for managing virtual machine and hypervisor